US to withdraw all troops from Afghanistan by Sept. 11 - WTMJ

 Associated Press

 WASHINGTON (AP) — President Joe Biden will withdraw all U.S. troops from Afghanistan by Sept.
-11, the 20th anniversary of the terrorist attacks on America that were coordinated from that country, several U.S. officials said Tuesday.
+11, the 20th anniversary of the terrorist attacks on America that were coordinated from that country, several U.S. officials said.

+Biden will lay out his vision for the way forward in Afghanistan and the timeline for the withdrawal in remarks Wednesday afternoon, The White House said.
+Punctuating the nearly two decades U.S. troops have fought and died in Afghanistan, the president will then visit Section 60 of Arlington National Cemetery to honor the sacrifice of those who died in recent American conflicts.

-The decision defies a May 1 deadline for full withdrawal under a peace agreement the Trump administration reached with the Taliban last year, but leaves no room for additional extensions.
-A senior administration official called the September date an absolute deadline that won’t be affected by security conditions in the country.
+The decision to withdraw troops by fall defies a May 1 deadline for full withdrawal under a peace agreement the Trump administration reached with the Taliban last year, but leaves no room for additional extensions.
+A senior administration official on Tuesday called the September date an absolute deadline that won’t be affected by security conditions in the country.

 Biden has been hinting for weeks that he was going to let the May deadline lapse, and as the days went by it became clear that an orderly withdrawal of the roughly 2,500 remaining troops would be difficult and was unlikely.
 The administration official said the drawdown would begin by May 1.